 NBA Free Picks: Thursday Doubleheader On TNT

-Key trends: The over is 4-0 in the last four meetings.
+The under is 6-0 in the past six meetings.